 This gift recognizes individuals who contribute $1000 or more to the endowment.
-Donors may make a gift in their own name or in honor of someone else. endowment fund is a permanent fund to support the Alamo Area Council.
+Donors may make a gift in their own name or in honor of someone else.
+The endowment fund is a permanent fund to support the Alamo Area Council.
 When you make a gift to the endowment, you ensure funds are available to instill the values of the Scout Oath and Scout Law for future generations.

 Endowed funds are invested and earnings are used to promote and fund existing Scouting programs.
-We primarily seek to build the endowment to benefit our camp properties – Bear Creek Scout Reservation, McGimsey Scout Park, and the Mays Family Scout Ranch – plus our outdoor programs and outreach efforts in hard to serve communities in the Alamo Area Council.
+We primarily seek to build the endowment to benefit our camp properties – Bear Creek Scout Camp, McGimsey Scout Park, and the Mays Family Scout Ranch – plus our outdoor programs and outreach efforts in hard to serve communities in the Alamo Area Council.

 For more information on Leaving a Legacy gift, contact the Legacy team by email LegacyGiving@AlamoAreaBSA.org or ask for the Development team by phone at 210-341-8611.